-Newbury Town Council introduced the Newbury Town Civic Award nineteen years ago and six years ago a new award was launched, the Newbury Town Young Persons Civic Award, sponsored by The Swift Logistics Group.
+Newbury Town Council introduced the Newbury Town Civic Award twenty years ago and seven years ago a new award was launched, the Newbury Town Young Persons Civic Award, sponsored by The Swift Logistics Group.
 This is aimed specifically at young people up to and including 25 years of age.
 Last year the first Business Civic Award was given to a business that is community minded.

 Both awards run alongside each other and are presented each year to 'a hidden hero' who, in the opinion of a panel of judges, has made an exceptional contribution to the Newbury community.
 We would ask you the public to consider who you think is eligible and nominate one or more people for the Award.
 Please download and use the nomination forms below.